-All of this is undoubtedly warranted and in a sense inevitable.
+All of this may well be warranted and inevitable.
 But it begs the question of whether there is so much liberty in Western society in the first place as to make it problematic to yield up some of it.
 As if liberty were the baseline condition, available in abundance, and security, at the other end of the continuum, was in short supply and amenable to great extension.
 Are the scales really tipped so heavily in favor of the liberty side of the liberty/security equation?

 By raising this issue I do not wish to diminish in any way the importance of the need for greater security against such dangers as terrorist attack or street crime.
 I wish rather to place the notion of security in a broader context: that of the place of the individual citizen in the broader society, as a member of that society and a citizen involved in its political organization.
 And in this context, it is not clear at all that liberty is the baseline condition and security a subordinate consideration.
 Taken in the gross, man the political animal has always emphasized security over liberty, and he still does so.